 This course offers an overview of commonly encountered professional genres such as memos, reports, job materials, and grant proposals.
 Students gain practice writing in these genres, with an emphasis on clarity and concision.
 They develop more sophisticated research skills and gain experience in communicating specialized information to non-specialist readers.
 Finally, they are exposed to the range of professional writing careers as they explore writing on both theoretical and practical planes through consideration of audience, as well as wider professional, social, and cultural contexts.
 Prereq.: ENGLWP 112 or equivalent; junior or senior status with a cumulative GPA of 3.0 or better.
 Toomey, TBA.
 An online version of Engl 379 is sometimes offered through the Springfield Initiative.

-Introduces principles of technical writing and software documentation.
-This course simulates the writing and editing processes used in the computer industry; students write a 25-35 page manual documenting a software product, usually Microsoft Word.
-Prereq.: ENGL 379 (which may be taken concurrently) or permission of the instructor; junior or senior status with a cumulative GPA of 3.0 or better.
+Students will learn written conventions of software documentation and principles of page design.
+This course simulates the writing and editing processes used in the computer industry.
+Students write a 25-page manual documenting a software product, usually Microsoft Word.
+Prereq.: ENGL 379 (which may be taken concurrently*); junior or senior status with a cumulative GPA of 3.0 or better.
 Solberg.

 In this course, you will learn to create web content using HTML, CSS, and Adobe Photoshop.
 The major ongoing project for the course will be to create an online portfolio of content that demonstrates your skills as a web designer and professional writer.
 The portfolio will be built with the software cited above.
 Class time will include lab work on the portfolio, workshop critiques of work-in-progress, and in-class exercises.
 Prereq.: junior or senior staus and a cumulative GPA of 3.0 or better.
 Solberg.